 It was just last week that I was talking to a friend and he said to me, “These are uncertain times.”
 That line really struck me and has stayed with me.
 We all live with a little bit of uncertainty, isn’t it?
 But for many of us the world we live in seems to be characterized by a greater sense of uncertainty.
 What will give us the strength to hold on in uncertain times?

-In this midst of this crisis Habakkuk cries out to the Lord.
+In the midst of this crisis Habakkuk cries out to the Lord.
 He questions God, asking to know what God is doing.
 Sometimes his questions are called “complaints.”
 It is good to remember that a Biblical worldview allows God’s people to reverently question Him when their experience seems to deny His promises (Psalm 13:1-2).
-God’s responses to Habakkuk reveal how His people can hold on in uncertain times.
+God’s response to Habakkuk reveals how His people can hold on in uncertain times.